B2B AI DirectoryB2B AI Directory

 Prompt template

-6. What should stay in the help article
+4. What must remain in the help article

 4